-While some people are aware that semi-trucks have large blind spots, fewer people realize that school buses also have these large blind spots.
+While some people are aware that semi-trucks have large blind spots, few people realize that school buses have these large blind spots as well.
 When children are in these blind spots, the school bus driver and other motorists are unlikely to see them.
 And when other vehicles stray into these large blind spots, they are less likely to spot a child entering or leaving the bus.

 Knowing where school bus blind spots are located and recognizing how large they are, can help keep kids and other motorists as safe as possible when school buses are on the road.

 Every standard size school bus has four danger zones.
 These are areas most motorists refer to as “blind spots” because it’s almost impossible for the driver to see anything inside these zones.

 - Front Danger Zone – The front danger zone extends a full 10 feet from the front of the school bus.
 This danger zone is also the most dangerous blind spot area, as the bus driver is unable to see a child walking inside this zone.
 This is why it’s extremely important for children to understand that they can’t safely cross directly in front of a school bus.